 Since I purchased the X7, Creative have released the Sound BlasterX G6 external DAC/AMP which supports Dolby Digital as well as SBX.
 However because this doesn’t have outputs for speakers it would have to be paired with an headphone amp like the Schiit Magni for a similar price, or both the Schiit Magni and Modi but would cost £130 to £150 more.

-The key question would I buy this product again.
-And whilst Creative probably have a successor on the horizon sooner than later, the Creative Sound Blaster X7 is one of my better audio purchases.
-A brilliantly versatile device.
+The key question is would I buy this product again?
+‘Yes’ is probably the answer.
+Whilst Creative probably have a successor on the horizon due out sooner rather than later, the Creative Sound Blaster X7 is still one of my better audio purchases.
+A brilliantly versatile device which has blended into my small gaming setup.